Tony Blair

-Blair attended the independent school Fettes College, and studied law at St John's College, Oxford, where he became a barrister.
+Blair attended the independent school Fettes College, studied law at St John's College, Oxford, and qualified as a barrister.
 He became involved in the Labour Party and was elected to the House of Commons in 1983 for the Sedgefield constituency in County Durham.
 As a backbencher, Blair supported moving the party to the political centre of British politics.
-He was appointed to Neil Kinnock's shadow cabinet in 1988 and was appointed Shadow Home Secretary by John Smith in 1992.
-Following the death of Smith in 1994, Blair won the 1994 Labour Party leadership election to succeed him.
-His tenure as leader began with a historic rebranding of the party, which began to use the campaign label New Labour.
-The name dates from a conference slogan first used by the party in 1994, later seen in a draft manifesto published in 1996 and titled New Labour, New Life for Britain, presented as the brand of a newly reformed party.
+He was appointed to Neil Kinnock's shadow cabinet in 1988 and was appointed shadow home secretary by John Smith in 1992.
+Following Smith's death in 1994, Blair won a leadership election to succeed him.
+As leader, Blair began a historic rebranding of the party, which became known as "New Labour".
+Blair became the youngest prime minister of the 20th century after his party won a landslide victory of 418 seats (the largest in its history) in the 1997 general election, bringing an end to 18 years in the opposition.
+It was the first victory for the Labour Party in nearly 23 years, the last one being in October 1974.

-Blair was appointed prime minister after Labour won the 1997 general election, its largest landslide general election victory in history, becoming the youngest prime minister of the 20th century.
-During his first term, Blair enacted constitutional reforms, and significantly increased public spending on healthcare and education, while also introducing controversial market-based reforms in these areas.
-In addition, Blair saw the introduction of a minimum wage, tuition fees for higher education, constitutional reform such as devolution in Scotland and Wales and progress in the Northern Ireland peace process.
-On foreign policy, Blair oversaw British interventions in Kosovo in 1999 and Sierra Leone in 2000, which were generally perceived as successful.
+During his first term, Blair enacted constitutional reforms and significantly increased public spending on healthcare and education while also introducing controversial market-based reforms in these areas.
+In addition, Blair saw the introduction of a minimum wage, tuition fees for higher education, constitutional reform such as devolution in Scotland and Wales, an extensive expansion of LGBT+ rights in the UK, and significant progress in the Northern Ireland peace process with the passing of the landmark Good Friday Agreement.
+On foreign policy, Blair oversaw British interventions in Kosovo in 1999 and Sierra Leone in 2000, which were generally perceived to be successful.

-Blair was re-elected in a second landslide in 2001.
-Three months into his second term, Blair's premiership was shaped by the September 11 terrorist attacks in the United States, resulting in the start of the war on terror.
-Blair supported the foreign policy of the George W. Bush administration by ensuring that the British Armed Forces participated in the War in Afghanistan, to overthrow the Taliban, destroy al-Qaeda, and capture Osama bin Laden.
-In 2003, Blair supported the 2003 invasion of Iraq and had the British Armed Forces participate in the Iraq War, claiming that Saddam Hussein's regime possessed weapons of mass destruction (WMDs); no WMDs were ever found in Iraq.
+Blair won a second term after Labour won a second landslide victory in the 2001 general election.
+Three months into his second term, Blair's premiership was shaped by the 9/11 terrorist attacks, resulting in the start of the war on terror.
+Blair supported the foreign policy of the George W. Bush administration by ensuring that the British Armed Forces participated in the War in Afghanistan to overthrow the Taliban, destroy al-Qaeda, and capture Osama bin Laden.
+Blair supported the 2003 invasion of Iraq and had the British Armed Forces participate in the Iraq War, on the false beliefs that Saddam Hussein's regime possessed weapons of mass destruction and developed ties with al-Qaeda.
+The invasion of Iraq was particularly controversial, as it attracted widespread public opposition and 139 of Blair's own MPs opposed it.
+As a result, he faced criticism over the policy itself and the circumstances of the decision.
+The Iraq Inquiry report of 2016 gave a damning assessment of Blair's role in the Iraq War.
+As the casualties of the Iraq War mounted, Blair was accused of misleading Parliament, and his popularity dropped dramatically.